jpverkamp/blog/content/programming/project-euler/2012-11-08-project-euler-5.md

 <!--more-->

 Pretty straight forward today.
-Basically, we're looking for the {{< wikipedia "least common multiple" >}} (`lcm`) of all of the numbers from 1 to 20.
+Basically, we're looking for the [[wiki:least common multiple]]() (`lcm`) of all of the numbers from 1 to 20.
 So, we'll start with that.
 Here's a way to define `lcm`, directly from the wikipedia article:

 {{< latex >}}lcm(a,b)=\frac{ |ab| }{gcd(a,b)}{{< /latex >}}